-But one day he didn’t latch the gate properly and the horse ran away.
+One day he didn’t latch the gate properly and the horse ran off.
 “Oh no!
-This is terrible news!” his neighbours cried.
+What a disaster!” his neighbours cried.
 “Such terrible misfortune!”
 “Maybe,” the farmer replied.

 A few days later the horse returned, bringing with it six wild horses.
 “How fantastic!
 You are so lucky,” his neighbours told him.
 “Now you are rich!”
 “Maybe,” the farmer replied.